Linking with Agencies

 Solas – Further Education and Training Authority

 Solas is the national agency responsible for funding, planning and co-ordinating training and further education programmes in Ireland.
-Solas and QQI are currently developing a memorandum of understanding (MOU) to set out how we will cooperate going forward.
+Solas and QQI have developed and signed a Memorandum of Understanding (MOU) that sets out how we will cooperate going forward.

 Higher Education Authority (HEA)

 Higher Education Authority is the statutory planning and policy development body for higher education and research in Ireland.
 It is also the funding body for higher education.
+It is also the funding body for higher education.
 The HEA publishes extensive statistics on higher education and is the national contact point for Erasmus+ and other European funding programmes for higher education.

-On 1 January 2015, a Memorandum of Understanding between the HEA and QQI came into operation.
+In July 2018, a new Memorandum of Understanding between the HEA and QQI came into operation.
 The Memorandum provides an agreed framework for cooperation and communication between the two organisations in the interests of the higher education sector as a whole.
-The MoU, which is being implemented over the period 2015 – 2017, sets out a range of actions.
+The MoU, which is being implemented over the period 2018 – 2020, sets out a range of actions.
 These actions support the four key commitments presented in the document: coherence of approach, alignment of activities, Ireland in an international context, and partnerships for enhancement.
-The MoU is available
+The MoU is available here.

 National Council for Curriculum and Assessment (NCCA)

 NCCA’s role is to advise the Minister for Education and Skills on curriculum and assessment from early childhood through to second-level education.
 The Council also provides support to learners, teachers and other stakeholder - including the conduct of related research.
 We work with NCCA particularly on the implementation of the National Framework of Qualifications in the school system.

 Léargas is a not-for-profit organisation that manages European, national and international exchange and cooperation programmes in education, training, and youth and community work – including